mtumilowicz/hibernate-lazy-initialization-exception/README.md

     ```
     repository.findById(1).map(Employee::getIssues);
     ```
     doesn't consume the collection so there is no need to load it.

 * `noSession_consumingCollection`
     ```
     repository.findById(1).map(Employee::getIssues).map(Collection::size);
     ```
-    consumes the collection so query is fired and produces the exception
-    - there is no open session.
+    consumes the collection so query is fired and produces the exception ( there is no open session).

 * `transactional()`
     ```
     repository.findById(1).map(Employee::getIssues).map(Collection::size);
     ```
-    we consume the collection but we also provide open session by `@Transactional` annotation
+    we consume the collection but we also provided the open session by `@Transactional` annotation.